The Puglia Guys Puglia Guide

 Use our guides to help you find the best base for your vacation in Puglia, to plan the perfect Puglia itinerary, eat like a local in some of Puglia’s best and most authentic restaurants or just to find the best beaches in Puglia to relax on.

 Our guides are just one of many ways to explore Puglia.
-But ours are written from local experience and insights.
+They are written from local experience and insights.
 We live in Puglia all year round and can provide practical tips on getting around, cultural insights and unique local experiences from pizzica dancing to wine tastings, cooking classes to road trips.

 Destinations can become “entrenched”.
 Social media can perpetuate a self-reinforcing cycle where the places that are most well known are the most visited.
 While no trip to Puglia is complete without stopping by some well-known destinations we aim to offer honest opinions, and thoughtful suggestions that will sometimes send you in the opposite direction.